jlfaucher/executor5-bulk/incubator/orxcurses/Readme.txt

 "Programmer's Guide to nCurses" by Dab Gookin, Wiley Publishing, Inc., ISBN 978-0-470-10759-1.
 All programs use 1-based indexes except the programs with an "a" suffix e.g. test2-4a.rex.

+There are still a few minor problems with a few of the test scripts.
+I am still working through them to resolve the issues.

 Happy Programming!
 W. David Ashley
+February, 2010